Priestley-Centre/Near_term_warming/README.md

 # Internal variability data

 Observation-based estimates of internal variability in 20-year GSAT trends and anomalies.
-This data is provided here in processed form for use with the relevant Python code provided.
+This data is provided here in processed form only for use with the relevant Python code provided.
 The raw data used to calculate these are based on Haustein et al. (2019; https://doi.org/10.1175/JCLI-D-18-0555.1) and were provided by Karsten Haustein.

 # Analysis and figure code